-After an early breakfast, you’ll be on your way to the Ardingly International Antiques and Collectors Fair, the largest in the south east of England where you’ll find up to 1,700 stalls housing thousands of goods – from fine antique furniture to delicate ceramics.
+After an early breakfast, we're on our way to the Ardingly International Antiques and Collectors Fair, the largest in the south east of England where you’ll find up to 1,700 stalls housing thousands of goods – from fine antique furniture to delicate ceramics.
 If quality European decorative items are on your shopping list, this is the place to find them.
-Return to Brighton for dinner independently.
-The city was named as the top destination in the country for restaurants and bars by the readers of Conde Nast Traveler magazine, so you will have plenty of places to dine during your stay.
-Being a city by the sea there are great places for seafood.
+Return to Brighton in time to freshen up before meeting in the lobby and heading off for a welcome dinner at one of Brighton’s many fine restaurants.

 Because of its size, you might want to return for a second visit to the Ardingly Antique Fair.
 Alternatively, you may prefer a later start and spend the day discovering Brighton’s many antique shops and flea markets in the labyrinth of twittens (very narrow alleyways) in the Lanes just behind the seafront or the expansive North Laine which is the bohemian heart of the city.
 Make time to visit Kemp Town, Brighton’s hidden gem.
+No group dinner this evening.
+The city was named as the top destination in the country for restaurants and bars by the readers of Conde Nast Traveler magazine, so you will have plenty of places to choose from.
+Being a city by the sea there are great places for seafood.

-London is at your beck and call for the next 3 days and today would be a good one for a few hours at the historic Bermondsey antique market where traders sell everything from cutlery to furniture, china to jewellery, antiques and the unexpected.
+London is at your beck and call for the next 3 days and today is our opportunity to spend a few hours at the historic Bermondsey antique market where traders sell everything from cutlery to furniture, china to jewellery, antiques and the unexpected.
 It starts at 6:00 am and runs through to 2:00 pm, rain or shine.
 While you’re in this corner of London, you might like to add a visit to the Fashion and Textile Museum, a cutting-edge centre for contemporary fashion and textiles in London, founded by iconic British designer Zandra Rhodes.